Every couple of weeks, there is a contest hosted by the folks at codingame.com. This time it was based on Pacman.

 If you just want to look at my statistics for this contest, you can just scroll to the bottom but, then you would miss seeing all the things I did wrong. 😊

-Like all other codingame contest, the game was turn-based, where each turn consisted of you reading the world state information from stdin and outputting your action to stdout.
-This would be repeated till either only 1 bot was alive or a fixed number of rounds had passed.
+Like all other codingame contests, the game was turn-based.
+Each turn consisted of you reading the world state information from stdin and outputting your action to stdout.
+This would be repeated until only 1 bot was alive or a fixed number of rounds had passed.

 You also had a maximum of 50 ms to submit your action before you would timeout and die.

 To pass each league, you need to beat the boss of that league.
 Everyone starts from Wood 2, and depending on how good their bot fares, they move to the higher leagues.
 Also, as you move to the higher leagues, extra rules might apply.